jlab-sensing/ENTS-backend/README.md

 ## Contributing

-To start contributing to DirtViz, please read [CONTRIBUTING.md](CONTRIBUTING.md)
+To start contributing to the ENTS platform, please read [CONTRIBUTING.md](CONTRIBUTING.md)

-Here's a list of [good first issues](https://github.com/jlab-sensing/DirtViz/labels/good%20first%20issue) to get yourself familiar with DirtViz.
+Here's a list of [good first issues](https://github.com/jlab-sensing/DirtViz/labels/good%20first%20issue) to get yourself familiar with the ENTS Platform.
 Comment in the issue to pick it up, and feel free to ask any questions!

 ## FAQ